 Copy Formatting in Excel

-Formatting is the one thing in excel you need to master because the formatting is the key thing to prepare reports or make the data clear and crystal.
+Formatting is the one thing in Excel one needs to master because the formatting is the key to preparing reports or making the data crystal clear.
 You probably might have seen amazing formatting styles with colors and other stuff.
-You know what, we can copy only formatting in excel with simple methods.
-In this article, we will take you through the top 3 ways of copying the formatting of cells in excel.
+But, you know what, we can copy only formatting in Excel with simple methods.
+So, in this article, we will take you through the top 3 ways of copying the formatting of cells in Excel.

 #1 – Copy Formatting Using Paste Special

-Below are the examples of copy formatting in excel:
+Below are examples of copy formatting in Excel.

-- We have a formula in cell B8, and also it has some formatting of color as well as number formatting.
-Now, if we copy the cell B8 and paste it to C8 cell, we will get the total of column C along with formatting exactly the same as the B8 cell.
+- We have a formula in cell B8, and also it has some formatting color and number formatting.
+So if we copy cell B8 and paste it to the C8 cell, we will get the total of column C and formatting the same as the B8 cell.

 But imagine the scenario, we need not copy the formula, but we need to copy only the formatting of cell B8 to cell C8.
-So this is not possible with the regular copy & paste method; rather, we need to employ a paste special method.
+So, this is not possible with the regular copy and paste method.
+Rather, we need to employ a “Paste Special” method.

-- First, copy the cell B8 and then choose the C8 cell.
+- First, we should copy cell B8 and then choose the C8 cell.

-- Now press the paste special shortcut key “ALT + E + S” to open below paste special window.
+- Now, press the paste special shortcut key “ALT + E + S” to open the “Paste Special” window.

-- As you can see in the paste special window, we have several paste special options, so from this, choose the “Formats” option to paste only the formatting of the copied cell (B8 Cell).
+- We have several paste special options, as we can see in the “Paste Special” window.
+So from this, choose the “Formats” option to paste only the formatting of the copied cell (B8 cell).

-- So now, the only format of the cell B8 is copied and pasted to cell C8.
+- So now, the only format of cell B8 is copied and pasted to cell C8.

-- There you go, we have got only the formatting of the cell B8 to the cell C8.
+- There you go, we have got only the formatting of cell B8 to cell C8.

 - So, the overall shortcut key to copy and paste only formatting is “ALT + E + S + T” to quickly copy and paste as formats.